bbauska/Coursera-Bootstrap/readme.md

 All the SCSS files in my CSS folder.

-If any of them are modified, then the corresponding task that I\'m going to execute is, SASS.
+If any of them are modified, then the corresponding task that I&apos;m going to execute is, SASS.

-The SASS task which I\'ve already configured earlier.
+The SASS task which I&apos;ve already configured earlier.

-With this, I\'ve configured my watchTask, to keep a watch on the SCSS files and then automatically convert them by invoking the SASS.
+With this, I&apos;ve configured my watchTask, to keep a watch on the SCSS files and then automatically convert them by invoking the SASS.

 Now with the watchTask I can actually keep a watch on several files, and